HMC-Makerspace/MAKE/README.md

 - Restock requests and fulfillment

 ## What is in each folder?
-`./MAKE-server` contains the server files for MAKE, written in Python with FastAPI as a framework.
+`./server` contains the server files for MAKE, which uses an [ExpressJS](https://expressjs.com/) backend with a [MongoDB](https://www.mongodb.com/) database, [Pino](https://github.com/pinojs/pino) for logging, [Jest](https://jestjs.io/) for testing, and [Bun] as a package manager.
+The server is broken up into several sections:
+- `./server/core`, which contains information relevant to the setup of the server itself
+- `./server/models`, which contains the data models for the MongoDB database
+- `./server/routes`, which contains the API routes for communicating with the database
+- `./server/controllers`, which contains the logic for the API routes
+- `./server/email_templates`, which contains email templates that can be quickly reused

+`./common` contains data types for all the various information stored in the MongoDB database.
+These types are shared across the server and website.

-`./MAKE-website` contains the website files for MAKE.
+`./website` contains the website files for MAKE.
 These are served by the MAKE server as static resource files.
+The frontend website is built using [React](https://react.dev/), [TailwindCSS](https://tailwindcss.com/), [NextUI](https://nextui.org/), and [Redux](https://redux.js.org/).
+The website is also broken up into several sections:
+- `./website/components`, which contains the React components for the website
+- `./website/build`, which contains the build files for the website

 ## Development setup
-To get started developing MAKE, you'll need git, python3, and a local MongoDB installation.
+To get started developing MAKE, you'll need git, Bun, and a local MongoDB installation.

 - Git can be downloaded from [this page](https://git-scm.com/downloads) or by using brew for MacOS.
-- Python can be downloaded from [this page](https://www.python.org/downloads/) or by using brew for MacOS.
+- Bun can be downloaded from [this page](https://bun.sh/).
-- MongoDB Community can be downloaded from [this page](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#std-label-install-mdb-community-macos), but make sure *NOT* to install mongodb-atlas, which is their cloud version of mongodb.
+- MongoDB Community can be downloaded from [this page](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#std-label-install-mdb-community-macos) or [this page](https://www.mongodb.com/try/download/community), but make sure *NOT* to install mongodb-atlas, which is their cloud version of mongodb.
 - MongoDB Compass is the GUI for MongoDB, and can be downloaded from [this page](https://www.mongodb.com/try/download/compass).

 Once you've installed these tools, clone this repo by running